j624364/edt-project/README.md

 | Get receiver data                          | Not done |
 | Update gyro data to include receiver input | Not done |

+##### Opening the project:

+- Open one of the .ino files
+- Download the libraries
+- Upload to the Arduino

 ##### Libraries used: